bjornregnell/lth-eda016-2015/lectures/examples/eclipse-ws/README.md

 * Click on the tab "Libraries" and press the button "Add class folder" and select the cs_pt -> bin library by checking the box and click Ok.

 * Now you should have a src folder with all the examples and a build path that finds the cs_pt binaries.
-You can check if it works by running SquareTest.java in the week04 package of lecture-examples.
+You can check if it works by running SquareTest.java in the week04 package of the lecture-examples project.

-* If you do git pull from the repo outside of Eclipse, you need to do File -> Refresh (or press F5) to make changes take effect.
+* If you do git pull from the repo outside of Eclipse, you need to do File -> Refresh (or press F5) to make changes visible inside Eclipse.